wklken/bash-utils/README.md

 So, I want to make the bash script short and clear.

-I have collected some useful function into this repo, which save me a lot of time in past few years.
+I have collected some useful functions into this repo, which save me a lot of time in the past few years.

-Just source the `utils.sh` and write the expression calling the functions.
+Just source the `utils.sh` and write the code calling the functions.

-I can just focus on the logical, not the bash syntax and expression
+You can just focus on the logical, not the bash syntax and expression

 # example